spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/2-postgresql-db.md

 ## Palette Postgres Requirement

-The following are requirements for using Palette Postgres:
+The following are the requirements for using Postgres in Palette:

 * Do not use the Postgres user names `postgres` and `admin`.
 These user names are reserved for internal system operations and will cause internal conflicts.